Philosophy

 Invisible intelligence

 The system learns and adapts without asking.
 You don't configure algorithms.
 You just train.
-The intelligence works in the background.

 Speed matters

-Every interaction should be fast.
 2-3 taps per set.
 No loading screens between you and your workout.
 The gym is for training, not for apps.

 Less is more

-We add features reluctantly.
 Every addition has a cost.
 We'd rather do fewer things well than many things poorly.